Cubs vs. Marlins Player Props Betting Odds

 Hoerner Stats

-- Hoerner has collected 37 hits with five doubles, a triple, two home runs and six walks.
-He has driven in 15 runs with nine stolen bases.
+- Hoerner has put up 38 hits with five doubles, a triple, two home runs and seven walks.
+He has driven in 17 runs with nine stolen bases.

-- Hoerner has hit safely in four straight games.
-During his last five outings he is hitting .190 with a triple, a walk and four RBI.
+- Hoerner hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .238 with a triple, a walk and six RBI.

 Hoerner Recent Games